 1. INTRODUCTION

-Purpose of comprehensive evaluations 1

-2. THE EXTERNAL EVALUATION TEAM 2
+2. THE EXTERNAL EVALUATION TEAM

-Recruitment and appointment of the evaluation team
+Recruitment and appointment of the evaluation team 2

 Size and composition

-Roles
+Roles 2

-Chair
+Chair 2

-Members
+Members 2

-CAQC Secretariat Advisor
+CAQC Secretariat Advisor 2

-Conduct
+Conduct 3

-3. THE VISIT -
+3. THE VISIT 3

-ა.

-Expectations of Council
+Expectations of Council 3

-Date and length of the external evaluation team visit
+Date and length of the external evaluation team visit 4

-Preparation for the visit Establishing the site visit schedule
+Preparation for the visit

+Establishing the site visit schedule 4

 Conduct of the visit

-(a) Team orientation and meeting with CAQC Chair
+(a) Team orientation and meeting with CAQC Chair 5

 (b) Initial meeting of the team

 (c) Site visit interviews

-(d) Team conferences
+(d) Team conferences 6

-(e) Exit meeting with senior officials
+(e) Exit meeting with senior officials 6

 (f) Final team conference

-(g) Contact with the institution /
+(g) Contact with the institution

-4. REPORT OF THE EVALUATION TEAM 7
+4. REPORT OF THE EVALUATION TEAM

 Nature of the report 7

 Preparation of the report

 Distribution of the report

 Consideration of the report and response to it

-·

 5. ARRANGEMENTS

-Communication
+Communication 9

-Materials provided to members of the external evaluation team
+Materials provided to members of the external evaluation team 10

-The site visit
+The site visit 10

-Accommodations and expenses
+Accommodations and expenses 11

 Hospitality

 Feedback

-Additional information 12
+Additional information

+APF PENDIX A 13

+Approval Process for New Degree Programs 13

+Expedited Review Process Description

+APF PENDIX B

+CAQC Quality Assessment Standards - Organizational

+APF PENDIX C

-APF PENDIX A: Framework for Comprehensive Evaluation 13
+Framework for Organizational Evaluation 19

-APF PENDIX B: CAQC's Organizational and Program Assessment Standards 19
+APF PENDIX D

-ΔΡΕ PENDIX C: Campus Alberta Quality Council Code of Conduct for reviewers 23
+26